Updated December, 2014.

 I was reading your blog this morning and noticed that you have a awesome resource page.
 I actually have a similar blog that might be helpful or useful to your audience.

 Let me know what you think of it.
 Perhaps it’s worth mentioning on your resource page.

-You can feel free to tweak the email text and subject.
+Feel free to tweak the email text and subject.
 Just keep it short and straight to the point.
-Those blog owners and Webmasters tend to get tons of emails on daily basis and if you are email is not straightforward, they just may delete it.
+Those blog owners and webmasters tend to get tons of emails on a daily basis and if your email is not straightforward, they may just delete it.

 2) Broken linkbuilding – In short, it’s a strategy where you need to find a website or a blog that is no longer available (domain expired, owner abandoned it or even deleted it for some reason).
 Let’s say AwesomeFoodBlog.com used to be a great blog for finding smoothie recipes, but it’s no longer available.